benmomo/eiffel-ontology-doc/docs/user_guide.md

 - The **EIFF-O REST API** will serve for most of the functionalities needed from other modules within the EIFFEL architecture:

     * It should provide tagging support for the different entities, mainly for datasets but probably also for services and providers.
 By using ECV, SDG and EO taxonomies, terms from those vocabularies should be included somehow and as much as possible as metadata in the newly created items (datasets, services).
 Currently it is not clear whether this step will be performed automatically or manually, but in any case, assistance should be provided through this API.
-    *	It could ‘wrap’ some common requests to the ontology without the need of using SPARQL, in order to provide a full JSON interface.
+    *	It could wrap some common requests to the ontology without the need of using SPARQL, in order to provide a full JSON interface.
 For example, one may request to get the list of SDG goals or targets as a JSON file without the need of requesting entities and properties via SPARQL.
     * It should provide any other needed functionality that might appear during development and is not part of the previously identified ones.